Teodoro de Mas y Nadal: Engineer

 Railway transport kept Mas busy from the 1880s to the 1900s.
 Already in 1884 he was recorded as engaged in development of local network in the province of Salamanca, though no details are available.
-In the late 1880s he contributed to buildup of railway infrastructure in the Argentinean province of Corrientes, vaguely noted as engrossed with “varios ferrocarriles”.
+In the late 1880s he contributed to the buildup of railway infrastructure in the Argentinean province of Corrientes, vaguely noted as engrossed with “varios ferrocarriles”.
 In the early 1890s he was among promoters of a narrow-gauge railway line supposed to plug Vich into the already existent network; the track was to cross the Guilleries massif and join the Girona – Olot line in Pasteral d’Amer.
 He was granted the license for both construction and operation of the railway, but the project moved on grudgingly; in 1901 the license was renewed, but eventually the so-called Ferrocarril a la Selva failed to materialize.
-Another transport engineering discipline that Mas engaged in was road construction; in the mid-1880s he contributed to development of local network in the province of Albacete.
+Another transport engineering discipline that Mas engaged in was road construction; in the mid–1880s he contributed to development of local network in the province of Albacete.
 Last but not least, he was engaged in construction of other industrial facilities; he is credited for design and construction of a La Fé ceramics factory in Buenos Aires.